yuisun2022/A_adapter/README.md

 ## Automatic Speech Recognition(ASR)
 We also try to extend our work to ASR pre-trained models, such as Wave2vec2.0 and HuBERT.
-In ASR, please use the same environment with *Adversarial Training for NLU*, please install requirements.txt.
+In ASR, please use the same environment with *Adversarial Training for NLU*, please install requirements.txt and replace transformers/trainer.py with our trainer.py.

 1. Librispeech

 HuBERT